rahulshc/wTools/doc/version.eng/tutorial/ErrorHandling.md

 ### Abstract

 This article shows the state of the art techniques of handling errors.
 Poor error reporting technique slows down a software development.
-Asynchronous errors decrease the readability of error reports even more.
+Asynchronous errors complicates the problem of generating readable and informative error report.

 ### Error

-There are several things thrown error could communicate to an engineer:
+There are several things thrown error could possibly communicate to an engineer:

 - Calls stack
 - Arguments